Implementation guide

 3.3 Information and records must be identifiable, retrievable, accessible and usable for as long as they are required

-To maintain the accessibility and usability of physical information and records, an organisation must store them in appropriate storage areas and conditions.
+To maintain the accessibility and usability of physical information and records, you must store them in appropriate storage areas and conditions.

-To maintain the accessibility and usability of digital information and records, an organisation must ensure it regularly migrates or moves them from one system or platform to another.
+To maintain the accessibility and usability of digital information and records, you must ensure they are regularly migrated or moved from one system or platform to another.

-An organisation must associate or link appropriate minimum metadata (including te reo Māori terms) to information or records to ensure the information and records can be identified, retrieved and shared.
+You must associate or link appropriate minimum metadata (including te reo Māori terms) to information and records to ensure they can be identified, retrieved and shared.

-An organisation must regularly test systems and perform assessments or audits to demonstrate that the systems can locate and produce information and records that people can read and understand.
+Your organisation must regularly test all systems holding information and records.
+You must also perform assessments or audits to demonstrate these systems can locate and produce information and records that people can read and understand.

 This requirement builds on the earlier principles in the standard.